AtlasVIM/skyepedia/client/public/markdown/content/leviathan-river.md

 Specially after these cultures invented flight and started using the river for transport, fishing and even irrigation in closer isles.
 Nowadays, it can be even used in industry and to syphon Radiocosmological Frequencies to power our modern technologies.

-It also has quite a mythological significance, it got its name from Leviathans, large and ancient river serpents that lived within the river, some cultures, specially fishfolk cultures, worshiping these beasts as gods, for example The Hunger was often depicted as a fearsome leviathan that roamed around.
+It also has quite a mythological significance, it got its name from Leviathans, large and ancient river serpents that lived within the river, some cultures, specially fishfolk cultures, worshiping these beasts as gods, for example The Hunger was often depicted as a fearsome leviathan that roamed around, hunting and predating on the weaker beings of the river.

 Regarding legal rights to the river, it was agreed upon by nations of the Grand Cumulus that travel and use of the Leviathan River is a right to all beings in the region, however heavy industrial use that may damage the local habitats or actions that may infringe upon the rights of other surrounding nations and people are prohibited by the Commission, those caught doing these illegalities being judged in an interinsular court.